 Restorative Justice FAQs

-What is restorative justice?The idea of bringing together a victim of a crime and the person who committed that crime is based on age-old values of justice, accountability, and restoration.
+What is restorative justice?The idea of bringing together the person victimized by a crime and the person who committed that crime is based on age-old values of justice, accountability, and restoration.
 The United Nations Working Group on Restorative Justice defines it as: "A process whereby parties with a stake in a particular offense resolve collectively to deal with the aftermath of the offense and its implications for the future."

 Traditionally when a crime is committed, the justice system has been primarily concerned with three questions: